-Attending Psychiatrist: Jack McClellan, MD ("Dr. Jack") is in charge of your child's medical care, including psychiatric care.
-Upon admission he will meet with you and your child to discuss symptoms and concerns.
-He also will give your child a physical exam and arrange for medical treatment if needed.
-Dr. Jack will meet with your child regularly to discuss their progress, health and medications.
-He also communicates regularly with parents and guardians regarding these issues.
+Attending Psychiatrist: L. Lee Carlisle, MD ("Dr. Lee") is in charge of your child's medical care, including psychiatric care.
+Upon admission she will meet with you and your child to discuss symptoms and concerns.
+She also will give your child a physical exam and arrange for medical treatment if needed.
+Dr. Lee will meet with your child regularly to discuss their progress, health and medications.
+She also communicates regularly with parents and guardians regarding these issues.
+In addition, Dr. Lee provides individual therapy for some patients.